finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 }
 ```
 ## Test
-Now that the basic integration of fi.notes SDK is complete,
+Now that the basic integration of Finotes SDK is complete,
 Lets make sure that the dashboard and SDK are in sync.
 ##### Step 1.
 Add **Fn.reportIssue(this, "Test Issue", Severity.MINOR)** under **Fn.init(this, false , true)**